Helen O'Neil (archaeologist)

-Helen Evangeline O'Neil (née Donovan) (1893 – 23 August 1984) was an English archaeologist who specialized in Iron Age settlements throughout south central England.
+Helen Evangeline O'Neil (née Donovan) (2 October 1893 – 23 August 1984) was an English archaeologist who specialized in Iron Age settlements throughout south central England.
 She was a member of the Royal Archaeological Institute and in 1968 was made a member of the Most Excellent Order of the British Empire for her contributions to archaeology.

 Early life

-O'Neil, born Helen Evangeline Donovan in 1893, lived with her family at Camp House in Bourton-on-the-Water, a rural village in the Cotswolds area of south central England.
+Helen Evangeline Donovan was born in 1893 in Mandalay, Burma (now Myanmar), where her father was a surgeon in the Indian Medical Service.
+The family moved to England sometime between 1901 and 1911, and around 1928 settled at Camp House in Bourton-on-the-Water, a rural village in the Cotswolds area of south central England.
 Camp House was located near the west entrance of the Salmonsbury Iron Age camp, an archaeological site consisting of a fortified enclosure believed to have been occupied from the Late Neolithic or Early Bronze Ages through the Roman period, possibly serving as a market center for trade.
 The archaeological activity in this area likely influenced her aspiring interest in archaeology.

 Archaeological activities

 In 1931, O'Neil became actively involved in the archaeological activities at Salmonsbury Camp.
 Shortly afterward in 1932 and 1933, she became a member of the Royal Archaeological Institute and the Bristol and Gloucestershire Archaeological Society.
 Her renown as an archaeologist grew, and in 1938 she was invited to serve as the Honorary Curator of the Corinium Museum in Cirencester.
 During her excavation work at Salmonsbury, she met and married Bryan Hugh St. John O'Neil in 1939, a distinguished archaeologist at the Ministry of Works who would later become the Chief Inspector of Ancient Monuments.